Speciality: Chemical Pathology (with Metabolic Medicine)

 The department has a high level of research activity and enjoys good links with the Health Services Research Unit at the University of Aberdeen.
 Trainees will carry out a research project as part of FRCPath, and interested trainees may have opportunities to carry out further research towards a PhD or MD.
 The department actively contributes to teaching for each year of the undergraduate medical curriculum of the University of Aberdeen and trainees are encouraged to be involved in this.
 There are many opportunities for audit activity.

 The department has a portfolio of research interests in biological variation, reflex/reflective testing and the application of record-linkage methodology to laboratory medicine, the latter reflecting a well-established productive collaboration with the Medicines Monitoring Unit in Tayside.
-Excellent opportunities exist locally for trainees to compete for Welcome Trust and MRC funded PhD programmes.
+Excellent opportunities exist locally for trainees to compete for Wellcome Trust and MRC funded PhD programmes.

 South East Region: